Umbilical Hernia (Belly Button Hernia) – Symptoms, Causes & Treatment Sydney

 Can An Umbilical Hernia Become Dangerous?

-While many umbilical hernias are not immediately dangerous, they do not repair themselves and may gradually increase in size.
+Most umbilical hernias are not immediately dangerous, but they do not repair themselves in adults and typically enlarge over time.

 Possible complications include: